MatthieuLepers/MatthieuLepers.github.io/readme.txt

 version 1.0.9 (beta)
 - [Added] Score saving like arcade game.
 Use arrow keys to change letters and slot.
 - [Added] High score for local ip and for global.
+- [Fixed] No more IP blocked by VPN.
+- [Fixed] Hitbox will now work with Linux OS.